VilijaSetkute/Mygom_tech_task/README.md

 ## Naming conventions
 - Component's names should be written using pascal case. i.e. `Dropdown.tsx`, `DropdownItem.tsx`
 - Non-components should be written using camel case. i.e. `myUtilityFile.ts`
-- Unit test file should use the same name as corresponding file. i.e. `Dropdown.test.ts`
 - Component story files should use the same name as its corresponding file. i.e. `Dropdown.stories.tsx`

 ## Project structure